wp-plugins/showeblogin-facebook-page-like-box/readme.txt

 = Features =
 Following are the unique features of this plugin:-

-* Show Like box for any Facebook Page.
+* Show FB Like box for any Facebook Page.
 * Change the width and height in accordance with your website.
 * Show/Hide Facebook page Header Cover Photo.
 * Show/Hide Facebook profile photos when friends like your FB page.